openprocurement/openprocurement.relocation.api/docs/source/tutorial.rst

 Response contains `access` section with a ``token`` key that can be used to create bid qualification complaint.

-Create Transfer as in the previous examples.

-`Transfer` object contains new access ``token`` and new ``transfer`` key for the object that will be transferred to new broker.

 Submit a Complaint
 ^^^^^^^^^^^^^^^^^^